Want to know more about The 52? Then you’ve found the right place! Check out some FAQs below.

 Set up in June 2018, The 52 was initially a year-long project designed to champion inspirational individuals, groups, teams and schemes in women’s sport to try and boost their level of media coverage.

-This focused on profiling a number of incredible women from all areas of sport, with more than 6,700 hits on the website across the 52 weeks.
+This focused on profiling a number of incredible women from all areas of sport, with nearly 6,300 hits on the website across the 52 weeks.

 However having seen such a desire for women’s sports we weren’t going to rest on our laurels and The 52 was re-branded – as well as continuing to promote the plethora of awe-inspiring athletes we will also be using the blog to discuss and uncover some of the biggest issues facing female athletes every day.

 We are hoping to welcome on plenty of regular and one-off guest writers as well as founder Will Moulton – more news to come soon!